SAIKIRANN226/AWS_DevOps_Notes/Ansible/Session-18.md

 - https://github.com/daws-76s/concepts/blob/master/ansible.MD ---> Paste this URL in chrome you will be redirected to the page of content to know how ansible works
 - If you stuck anywhere in the gitbash and unable to enter any command then use "ctrl+C"
-- sudo yum install ansible -y
+- sudo yum install ansible -y, this will make server as Ansible server.